gotson/komga-website/src/guides/collections.md

 ## Collection details

-The collections details screen contains all the series that belong to the collection.
+The collection details screen contains all the series that belong to the collection.
 It can include series from any library.
 By adding items in different libraries to collections, you can relate them to each other.

 ### Collection ordering